 1. In mid-May, Brosdahl recommends fishing the area near Hartford Beach Park roughly halfway up lake from Big Stone Dam on the South Dakota side.
-Walleyes commonly hold on the numerous rockpiles along the shoreline, on the sweeping sand point, as well as in an extensive weedbed to the north.
-Try trolling a Baitfish Spinner Harness behind a ½-ounce Rock-Runner Bottom Bouncer over the rocks and along weed edges at 1 to 1.2 mph.
+If you want to try your hand at walleye fishing, you’ll want to fish the the numerous rock piles along the shoreline, on the sweeping sand point, as well as in an extensive weedbed to the north.
+When it comes to selecting fishing tackle, try trolling a Baitfish Spinner Harness behind a ½-ounce Rock-Runner Bottom Bouncer over the rocks and along weed edges at 1 to 1.2 mph.
 Each angler is allowed to fish two rods, so Brosdahl suggests pitching jigs to shoreline cover during the trolling pass.
 He recommends fishing a ¼-ounce UV Mimic Minnow® Shad with a straight retrieve.
 Another weed option is an RZ Jig tipped with a shiner or fathead minnow.
-“With the jig-and-minnow, pause the retrieve intermittently and let the jig fall to bottom.
+“With the jig-and-minnow, pause the retrieve intermittently and let the jig fall to the bottom.
 Pull it to start the retrieve again, then pause it again,” he says.
-“Don’t drag the jig on bottom, or you’ll almost certainly hang up.”
+“Don’t drag the jig on the bottom, or you’ll almost certainly hang up.”

 3. A wind-blown shoreline anywhere on the lake is also a summertime hotspot.
 Fish it anywhere you see it with a Mimic Minnow® Shad or similar soft plastic.
 “And anytime you see carp swirling,” says the angler, “cast in and around them because walleyes will be in there with them.”

 4. Through summer and into the fall, as weeds begin to die off, Brosdahl says there will be times to elevate the game a bit and go with a more active bait.
-“Go with an Impulse® Paddle Minnow or Paddle Shad on an RZ Jig head or Slurp!® Jig,” he says.
+“Go with an Impulse® Paddle Minnow on an RZ Jighead or Slurp!® Jig,” he says.
 “Their active, thumping tails make them outstanding baits for aggressive fish.”